OpenID Connect

 - circle-oidc-test

-If successful, this will give a JWT token to be used as an API key.
+If successful, this will give a JWT token that can be used as an API key

-If unsuccessful, you will receive an error message that is intentionally quite generic.
-This is by design so that we do not leak any information (such as whether OIDC is configured, which claim failed, whether a service account is associated with the provider, etc.).
+If unsuccessful, you will receive an error message that is intentionally quite generic - This is by design, so that we do not leak any information (such as if OIDC is configured, which claim failed, whether a service account is associated with the provider, etc).

 Additionally, as of version 1.0.6